mehmetegeacican/Design-Patterns-JS-TS/Behavioral/Command Pattern/Readme.md

 # Command Design Pattern

 Turns a request into a stand-alone object that contains all information about the request.
-This transformation lets you pass requests as a method arguments, delay or queue a request’s execution
+This transformation lets you pass requests as a method arguments, delay,queue,undo a request’s execution

 ## Problem